bvarnai/respository-installer/README.md

 ./installer.sh install [project...]
 ```

-Installs a project.
+Installs a project(s).
 This is the default command, if nothing else is specified.

 Arguments: